-A New Approach for Modern Day
+A Proven Path for Modern Day

 Eight Constitution Medicine is a completely new medical paradigm and has cured intractable and previously incurable diseases.
 It was first presented to the world in 1965 by Dowon Kuon, a world renowned acupuncturist who is currently treating cancer patients and conducting research at Jesun Acupuncture Clinic and Dawnting Cancer Research Institute in South Korea.
-His findings have stayed true and consistent since introduction and continually confirmed with 1 million plus clinical cases.
+His findings have stayed true and consistent since introduction and confirmed with over a million clinical cases.
 The heart of these findings: all human beings regardless of gender or race can be classified into eight different human individualities or constitutions.

 Each constitution has dynamic associations between internal organs.
 Some people are born with lungs that are strong but with a weaker liver.
 Others enter this world with weak lungs yet have strong functioning livers.
 Additional weak/strong pairs are: kidneys and pancreas, stomach and bladder, large intestine and gallbladder.
 Dr. Kuon refers to this state as ‘suitably unbalanced.’
 Maintaining this state optimizes the immune function of the human body.
 So when a person’s strong internal organ becomes overly strong or a weak one deteriorates, his body can succumb to illness.